7 steps to start and grow your email list

 2. Pick an email marketing platform.

 Once you have your freebie created, you need a way to collect email addresses.
-I prefer ConvertKit ($29/month for the basic plan) if you’re serious about email marketing… or if you are on a tight budget and just want to get started, then MailChimp is a free option (although not as user friendly in my opinion).
+I prefer ConvertKit ($29/month for the basic plan) because it is easy to use AND it tracks your conversions for you… or if you are on a tight budget and just want to get started, then MailChimp is a free option (although not as user friendly in my opinion).

 I recommend looking up video tutorials on both platforms before you choose one and start a trial with the one that looks better to you to make sure it’s what you want to go with.